FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • Candidates can download the admit card from the NBEMS website.
 The FMGE admit card release date is 15th Jan, 24.

-• Candidates must affix the postcard size on the space provided in the admit card.
+• Candidates must affix the postcard-sized image on the space provided in the admit card.

-• Candidate must bring the following documents to the exam centre:
+• The candidate must bring the following documents to the exam centre:

 • PAN Card